 There is a general impression that there has been no significant litigation relating to decisions taken by health regulators, but this is not an entirely accurate perception, as litigation has always existed in this area.
 However, it is true that, as the regulatory framework has evolved into a more complete set of legal rules and as regulatory work is now being undertaken not only by technical professionals such as pharmaceutical chemists, but also by lawyers, companies have felt increasingly confident to challenge regulatory decisions that affect their interests.

-It is important to understand the historic context behind those perceptions.
+It is important to understand the historical context behind those perceptions.
 On the one hand, given its highly technical content, regulatory work was mainly undertaken by pharmaceutical chemists, both in companies and in regulatory agencies.
-On the other hand, the law in this area did not evolve as quickly as the science and the market did.
-Regulatory decisions frequently had to be made not on the basis of existing legal rules, but exclusively upon technical criteria, which led to a highly discretionary system.
+On the other hand, the law in this area did not evolve as quickly as did the science and the market.
+Regulatory decisions frequently had to be made, not on the basis of existing legal rules, but exclusively upon technical criteria, which led to a highly discretionary system.
 Although decisions were vulnerable, the concern was that challenging a decision over one product would affect other pending administrative decisions over other products.

 The administrative review, annulment action and amparo trial would also be the applicable appeal proceedings to challenge the decisions of federal regulatory bodies that involve other products, such as foods, beverages and dietary supplements.